JSHuisman/wastewaterRe/README.md

  - [the analysis of the Zurich data](./code/wastewater_Zurich.R)
  - [the analysis of the San Jose data](./code/wastewater_California.R).

-When run from within this repository, the code recreates the [results](./results) and [figures](./figures) for Zurich shown in the manuscript.
-The settled solids measurements for California will be made accessible soon, whereafter the code can be used to reproduce those figures as well.
+When run from within this repository, the code recreates the [results](./results) and [figures](./figures) shown in the manuscript.

 ## Data
 Includes case incidence data in [Zurich](./data/ZH_case_incidence_data.csv) and [California](./data/COVID-19_case_counts_by_date.csv).
+The wastewater data for Zurich is also deposited on the [EAWAG open data portal](https://doi.org/10.25678/0003VC), and for San Jose the data used here is a copy of the data included in the [Stanford Digital repository](https://purl.stanford.edu/bx987vn9177).

 ## Results
 The scan across SLD parameter pairs takes quite long to compute, so we have added the results (shown in the paper) to the folder ["scan"](./scan).